simrank3/simrank3/README.md

 ## Hi there 👋

-**My name is Simran.** I am a seasoned financial services Consultant with data science expertise.
-With a background in project management and metrics reporting, I have completed projects at three differen tier-one financial institutions where I have honed my data analysis skills.
-I have experience in creating and maintaining case logs, coordinating with various teams, developing metrics and reporting, and presenting findings to senior management.
+**My name is Simran.** With over five years of experience in financial services, I excel in managing projects and analyzing complex data.
+I have completed four projects at three different tier-one financial institutions where I have honed my data analysis skills.
+With a strong ability to collaborate with cross-functional teams, I am adept at dissecting intricate problems with great attention to detail.
+I have developed an expertise in Python and Tableau so that I can extract valuable insights to facilitate data-driven decisions.

 I became a data scientist because I am a storyteller.
 I enjoy puzzles.
 Data science allows me to use data to solve complex problems, all while telling a story.